Vismai-Khanderao/Simulating-Electric-Fields/README.md

 points, more accurate the approximation is and also the longer it takes
 - Adding objects too far or large will "spill" onto the right side of the gui, zoom out to fix this
 - Objects may overlap in the wrong order, look at objects from another angle to see actual locations

-## Phase 4: Task 2

-- ChargedObject is an abstract class that is extended by ConductingSphere, Plane, Point, and Rod.
-- The ChargedObject class has chargeDensity, coordinate, and numPoints fields that are protected as all shapes have those fields.
-- The ChargedObject class also has abstract and protected methods to be used by the classes extending it.

-## Phase 4: Task 3

-- There was poor cohesion in AppController as the shape to be added to the gui was being made in AppController, the shape was first recognised and then the respective shape method was called within the same class, to fix this, an abstract method was made in ChargedObject and all shapes which extended it have their own implementation which returns the respective shape.
-- A translateH and translateV protected method was also made in ChargedObject as only when shapes are added, the coordinates need to be translated from center origin to having the origin at the top left.